-Weight and cardiovascular activities stress the body such that we begin to positively condition ourselves to enhance strength and endurance.
-By pushing our physical boundaries, we can optimize athletic performance, but almost always at the cost of feeling some level of pain.
+It’s interesting that weight and cardiovascular activities stress our bodies in a positive way.
+These activities conditions our bodies and enhance our strength and endurance.
+By pushing our physical boundaries, we can perform at our best, but this almost always comes at the cost of feeling some level of pain.

+Good pain — the “burn” when you lift weights.
 “Good pain,” believe it or not, does exist.
-The most common type of good pain is the “burning” muscle pain most often felt while performing an activity such as weight lifting.
-The burning sensation resolves immediately upon stopping the activity; it is caused by the buildup of lactic acid, a natural byproduct produced by your muscles.
+The most common type of good pain is the “burning” muscle pain most often felt while performing an exercise such as weight lifting.
+The burning sensation resolves immediately when you put the weights down.
+It is caused by the buildup of lactic acid, a natural byproduct produced by your muscles.

-Delayed onset muscle soreness (DOMS) is another common pain.
-It is described as a generalized ache that begins a few hours to a couple of days post-workout.
+Delayed onset muscle soreness (DOMS) — soreness after workouts.
+DOMS is another common pain, which is described as a generalized ache that begins a few hours to a couple of days post-workout.
 DOMS is often experienced when you begin a new exercise that the body is not accustomed to, or if you have increased the intensity of your workouts.

 Injury to muscle fibers and connective tissue, only seen under a microscope, occurs due to the stress of the exercise, which is the culprit for this generalized ache.
 DOMS typically resolves within a day or so and does not impede your ability to perform normal daily activities or movement of your limbs and joints.

-• Sharp pain that prevents you from moving a body part, decreases your range of motion, or prevents you from moving altogether
+- Decreases your range of motion — Sharp pain that prevents you from moving a body part, decreases your range of motion, or prevents you from moving altogether.

-• No pain relief after several days of rest, ice or over the counter anti-inflammatory medication
+- Does not go away despite care — If you do not experience relief after several days of rest, ice or over the counter anti-inflammatory medication.

-• Pain that is so intense it causes nausea and/or vomiting
+- Is intense — If pain is so intense that it causes nausea and/or vomiting.